galib-abdun-noor/Spring-Boot-Hibernate/02-spring-boot-spring-core/readme.md

 # @Qualifier Annotation
 The @Qualifier annotation is used to disambiguate between beans that have the same type when multiple beans of that type are present in the application context.

+# @Primary Annotation
+When you have multiple beans of the same type and you want to specify which bean should be given preference for autowiring, you can use the @Primary annotation.
+By marking a bean with @Primary, you indicate that it is the primary bean to be used when autowiring that type.